Hi all, Requesting your advice on the matter below:

-Their appointment letter had the below clauses -
+Their appointment letter contained the following clauses:

-1. You shall be initially on probation for a period of 90 days, before being considered for absorption as a regular employee.
-However, the organization reserves the right to extend the probation, if required.
+1. You shall be initially on probation for a period of 90 days before being considered for absorption as a regular employee.
+However, the organization reserves the right to extend the probation if required.

 2. During your probation, your services can be terminated without assigning any reason with one month's notice or gross salary in lieu of notice on either side.